microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/Copy-MgSiteOnenotePageToSection.md

 }

 # A UPN can also be used as -UserId.
-Copy-MgUserOnenotePageToSection -UserId $userId -OnenotePageId $onenotePageId -BodyParameter $params
+Copy-MgBetaUserOnenotePageToSection -UserId $userId -OnenotePageId $onenotePageId -BodyParameter $params
 ```

-This example shows how to use the Copy-MgSiteOnenotePageToSection Cmdlet.
+This example shows how to use the Copy-MgBetaSiteOnenotePageToSection Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).